 CNE denies Ángela María Robledo’s request to attend Rodolfo Hernández’s debates

-The National Electoral Council (CNE) denied studying the request made by the former vice-presidential candidate, Ángela María Robledo, regarding the participation in debates of Rodolfo Hernándezwho has remained silent about the possibility of attending these events ahead of the second round on June 19.
+The National Electoral Council (CNE) denied studying the request made by the former vice-presidential candidate, Ángela María Robledo, regarding the participation in debates of Rodolfo Hernándezwho has remained silent regarding the possibility of attending these events ahead of the second round on June 19.

 Robledo’s requirement demanded that the corporation ask the candidate to participate in these spaces, setting as a precedent Law 996 of 2005 that regulates the procedures for the election of the President of the Republic.